zohair-raza/estimating-graph-descriptors/README.md

 MAEVE - Estimate a graph descriptor based on NetSimile

+SANTA - Estimate a graph descriptor based on NetLSD

 ## Running the code

 To run either program, go to their root directory, run 'make', and run the following command: